lbussy/brew-bubbles/docs/configuration/index.rst

    :alt: Target Settings

 Target:
     The target may be any DNS or mDNS name.
 If you are using mDNS, be sure to include the ".local" portion.
 The address should be a complete URI, including the target page and port if needed.
-For BrewPi Remix, the name will be `http://{hostname}.local/brewpi-api.php`.
-Remember to click "Update" after entering the target URL.
+For BrewPi Remix, the name will be `\http://{hostname}.local/brewpi-api.php`.

     If you are unable to access Brew Bubbles using the \*.local name, you are not able to use a target with a .local name either.
 In this case, use the IP address of your target.